Class Policy and PRocedures

-Parents must complete and submit a Photo Release form for each child enrolled in our programs before they can begin.
+For off-line registration, parents must complete and submit a Photo Release form for each child enrolled in our programs before they can begin.
 This form is available from our website and at the time of check for the online registrations.
 Forms must be completed once every calendar year, and will not be kept from previous years.

 Open Arts Alliance is not designed to care for sick children.
 If your child becomes sick they will be moved to an area away from the other students, and our staff will contact parents on the provided emergency contact numbers to pick the child up.
 Sick children must not return to class.